We are bound by Constitution & Bylaws and Club Rules.

 STATUS OF WOMEN & HUMAN RIGHTS – The mandate of this Committee is to promote awareness of human rights issues locally, nationally and internationally, giving specific atten- tion to the legal, economic, social and professional status of women.
 The Committee continues to work collaboratively with our national advocacy team at CFUW and with local women’s and human rights’ groups.
 We work closely with Federation committee on a number of advocacy issues.

-Karen Ballantyne and Erica Pinsky, Co-Chairs
+Karen Ballantyne and Avalon Bourne, Co-Chairs

 VISUAL ARTS – is responsible for managing the Hycroft Gallery, which includes jurying, scheduling, and convening fine art and craft exhibits, as well as hosting the artists’ monthly opening receptions.